Mes amis, écoutez l'histoire

 "Mes amis, écoutez l'histoire", is a tenor aria in Adolphe Adam's 1836 opera Le postillon de Lonjumeau.
 The D_{5} in the final verse is the highest commonly sung note for tenors in opera.
-(Donizetti wrote an E♭_{5} for Edgardo in the first act of his opera Lucia di Lammermoor, though it is very seldom sung.)
+Donizetti wrote an E♭_{5} for Edgardo in the first act of his opera Lucia di Lammermoor, though it is very rarely sung.
 Higher notes are occasionally sung in interpolations and ornaments in other bel canto operas, and exceptionally the written F_{5} at the end of "Credeasi, misera" in Bellini's I puritani.

 Famous performers of this aria are Nicolai Gedda, Helge Rosvaenge and Joseph Schmidt, often performing the German version, "Freunde, vernehmet die Geschichte".